mayanksingh2298/shake-to-switch/README.md

 Not a music or movie lover?
 But we're sure it is always a discomfort to reach out to keyboard to go to the next page of a document or a presentation.

 This was our motivation behind building this project `Shake to Switch`.
-We want people to use gestures to interact with their conputers and believe it or not, your mobile device already contains a dozen sensors in it.
+We want people to use gestures to interact with their computers and believe it or not, your mobile device already contains a dozen sensors in it.
 So we made an application that uses the accelerometer in your mobile to detect flicks and send them over a socket connection to a server running on your computer.

 In simple words:-
 * Shake your device softly to the left/right (X axis) for `backwards/forward` signal.